plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Lanave, C., G. Preparata, C. Saccone, and G. Serio.
 1984.
 A new method for calculating evolutionary substitution rates.
 Journal of Molecular Evolution 20:86-93.
 (GTR model)

-Larget, B., and D. L. Simon.
+:hibiscus: Larget, B., and D. L. Simon.
 1999.
 Markov chain monte carlo algorithms for the Bayesian analysis of phylogenetic trees.
 Molecular Biology and Evolution 16: 750-759. (see also Holder et al. 2005)

 Lartillot, N., and Philippe, H. 2004.
 A Bayesian mixture model for across-site heterogeneities in the amino-acid replacement process.
 Molecular Biology and Evolution, 21:1095–1109.
 (DP mixture model for amino acid spectra)